metz-theolab/stemmabench/README.md

 `invoke install`
 (add `--venv` to run within a virtualenv)

+If you want to run the tests, install the package in test mode:
+`invoke install --extra test`

 You can run the tests:
 `invoke test`
 (add `--venv` to run within the same virtualenv)